Facilitators: Dr Pete Boyd, Dr Jean Murray & Pippa Leslie

 Module 3: Advanced Scholarship and Research This module focuses on the challenge of developing research-informed practice in schools and the corresponding requirement to develop teachers’ research literacy.
 It acknowledges the underpinning characteristic of higher education, that it critically engages with research.
 You will consider how advanced scholarship or professional research will feature in your professional development, identity and career development and consider well-being and workload management.
 We will also consider how scholarship and research activities relate to developing a critical perspective on teaching and teacher education and refining your mission statement as a teacher educator.

-(Delegates attending the online TEAN conference in May 2021 will be able to register to the course as an element of their conference fee)..
+(Delegates attending the TEAN Conference in May 2022 will be able to register to the course as an element of their conference fee)..

 Please note: if you are a more experienced teacher educator then you may still find this course useful, but you may wish to consider as an alternative or addition the advanced course ‘Being a Teacher Educator’ On-line Course.